Forget About the World

-"Forget About the World" is a song by English singer Gabrielle.
+"Forget About the World" is a song by English singer-songwriter Gabrielle.
 It was written by Gabrielle along with Ben Barson, Andy Dean, and Ben Wolff for her self-titled second album (1996).
 "Forget About the World" did not perform as well as its predecessor "Give Me a Little More Time", peaking at number 23 on the UK Singles Chart.
 It was the lowest-charting single from Gabrielle.

 The release included a remix by French electronic music duo Daft Punk.
 On their Alive 2006/2007 concert tour they created a mashup with "Aerodynamic", which was later released on the Alive 2007 live album.

+Critical reception

+Caitlin Moran from Melody Maker wrote, "Firstly, 23?
+Twenty-three?
+That's where "Forget About the World" charted at.
+Where's the justice in that?
+Gabrielle releases one of the sweetest, slinkiest summer ballads, with just the right about of melancholy and unease ribboning through it, and the bastard peaks at twenty three.
+I had a tenner on it going to Number One, and everything."